The name says it all...

 This is where an analogy is made that really has no relevance to the issue at hand.
 The classic religious/WLC example is the watchmaker analogy. i.e. The universe is like a watch.
 The watch had a designer.
 Therefore, the universe had a designer.

 Why is this a false analogy?
 The universe is nothing like a watch!
 And we KNOW that the watch had a human designer.
-We may as well conclude that as a watch can be worn on WLC’s wrist, so too can the universe be worn on WLC’s wrist… Though his ego might be, I assure you, William Lane Craig is not that big.
+We may as well conclude that as a watch can be worn on WLC’s wrist, so too can the universe be worn on WLC’s wrist… Craig's false analogies include his lottery and firing squad analogies (please read my professional work for more on this).

 Appeal to authority

 One of my favorites.
 So and so said such and such, so such and such MUST be true!
 For best results, combine with cherry-picking!
-WLC loves to use cosmologists’ quotes, and cares not if they are taken out of context or were later discarded by the author.
+WLC loves to use cosmologists’ quotes, and cares not if they are taken out of context (Valenkin, *cough cough*).
 WLC loves to use scholarly opinion to backup one of his beliefs, yet is happy to ignore the same Bible scholar when he/she says that the Bible is virtually full of myth.

 It is also debatable if Bible scholarship really adds anything to academia.
-A Bible scholar for example is not a scientist.
+A Bible scholar for example is very different to a scientist, when it comes to the search for truth.
 Any fool (I know, I was one) can read the Bible and claim to be a Bible scholar.
 Any fundamentalist can add a few letters after their name and call himself/herself a 'scholar'.
 As Dr Avalos pointed out, this is a field in crisis.

 Appeal to emotion